Wake Up! (John Legend and the Roots album): Music

 Wake Up! features mostly covers of songs from the soul music of the 1960s and 1970s, and incorporates musical elements from gospel, rock, reggae, and hip hop.
-Songs covered for the album include "Wholy Holy" by Marvin Gaye, "Little Ghetto Boy" by Donny Hathaway, "Hard Times" by Baby Huey & the Babysitters and "Hang on in There" by Mike James Kirkland.
+Songs covered for the album include "Wholy Holy" by Marvin Gaye, "Little Ghetto Boy" by Donny Hathaway, "Hard Times" by Baby Huey, and "Hang on in There" by Mike James Kirkland.
 The lone original song for Wake Up! is the Legend-penned album closer "Shine".
 A different version of "Shine" was included in the album's deluxe edition and is used during the closing credits of the 2010 film Waiting for "Superman".
-In an interview for The Guardian, Ahmir "Questlove" Thompson of The Roots said that they intended to cover lesser-known soul songs, stating "I wanted to choose cover songs that were so under the radar, so uniquely interpreted, that it would take you a second to realise that these are cover songs [at all]".
+In an interview for The Guardian, Ahmir "Questlove" Thompson of the Roots said that they intended to cover lesser-known soul songs, stating "I wanted to choose cover songs that were so under the radar, so uniquely interpreted, that it would take you a second to realise that these are cover songs [at all]".
 Questlove has said that the band's instrumentation for the album is looser than on previous albums, with a jamming and "grass-roots feel".
 Wake Up! contains lyrical themes concerning social awareness, engagement, and consciousness.
 The Roots' lead MC Black Thought is featured on few tracks, as the band mostly accompanies Legend's singing with live instrumentation.
 Other rappers featured on the album include Common, CL Smooth, and Malik Yusef.

 Singles

 The album's lead single, "Wake Up Everybody", a cover of Harold Melvin & the Blue Notes song of the same name, was released on April 29, 2010, and features rapper Common and Canadian R&B singer Melanie Fiona.
 It reached number 53 and spent 14 weeks on the US Hot R&B/Hip-Hop Songs chart.
-The second single, "Hard Times", was released on September 7, 2010, and has The Roots's lead MC Black Thought as a featured artist.
+The second single, "Hard Times", was released on September 7, 2010, and has the Roots's lead MC Black Thought as a featured artist.